...

-How Many Watts Does a Gas Furnace Use on Average
+How Many Watts Does a Gas Furnace Use?

 At Milehi Hvac, we see many homeowners surprised by their furnace’s electrical needs.
 Our furnace installation services in Denver include detailed power consumption analysis to help you choose the most efficient system for your home.